pschonev/biBooks/README.md

 # biBooks - Automatic Creation of Bilingual eBooks

-This repository allows the creation of an ebook with passages alternating in two languages for the purpose of language learning.
+This repository allows the creation of an ebook with text passages alternating in two languages for the purpose of language learning.
 Matching the two texts is done using [vecalign](https://github.com/thompsonb/vecalign) which itself relies on Facebook's language agnostic sentence representations [LASER](https://github.com/facebookresearch/LASER).

 ## Installation